stevenh512/accessible_attributes/README.md

     @model.accessible = :my_attribute
     @model.attributes = params[:model]

-You can also set accessible to :all to make all attributes available for mass-assignment
+You can also set `accessible` to `:all` to make all attributes available for mass-assignment
     @model = Model.new
     @model.accessible = :all
     @model.update_attributes(params[:model])

-For more information, see the {Railscasts episode}[http://railscasts.com/episodes/237-dynamic-attr-accessible] or {read it on Asciicasts}[http://asciicasts.com/episodes/237-dynamic-attr-accessible]
+For more information, see the [Railscasts] episode or read it on [Asciicasts]

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.